jondaiello/cms-comparison-templates/README.md

 The idea was to build the same site on multiple platforms.
 I am building them as identically as possible and noting the differences as I go along.
 The project goals are below:

-- Use identical markup and template assets
+- Identical markup and template assets
-- Templates as files
+- Templates as files (for EE don’t store any template data in the database)
-- The same number of content items with identical content
+- Identical content
-- The same link structure (as close as possible)
-- Run the sites on a local MAMP stack to eliminate any server latency issues.
+- Standardize the environment: (using a local MAMP stack to eliminate any hardware variables)
-- Use MySQL for all databases

 If you have suggestions for other platforms that you'd like to see me test, feel free to submit an issue.